IBM/nodejs-express-app/README.md

 Set up and initialize your development environment either from the IBM Cloud console or by using the IBM Cloud CLI.
 Both tools facilitate cloud native development and continuous delivery by creating a repo for you on IBM-hosted GitLab, copying the starter application code there, and then linking the repo to an automation toolchain that is powered by the [IBM Cloud Continuous Delivery Service](https://cloud.ibm.com/catalog/services/continuous-delivery#about).

 >We recommend that you always set up and initialize a cloud development environment and deploy the starter application at least once before you make any changes to the application.
 By doing that, you can have a "known good" deployment to work from, and you don't need to migrate your code changes into the new environment.
 The remainder of these instructions assume that you do this.

-### Setting up from the IBM Cloud console

-Use the [developer workflow that is built into the IBM Cloud platform](https://cloud.ibm.com/developer/appservice/starter-kits/nodejs-express-app).
-Complete the required information, click **Create**, then click **Deploy to cloud**.

 ### Setting up from the IBM Cloud CLI